Important Terms from A to Z

 Depending on the results of this evaluation, and based on the stipulations in the REACH regulation, substances may be subject to restrictions or an authorization process.
 Restrictions may cover manufacturing, the placing on the market, or the use of a substance on its own, in a mixture, or in articles.
 The authorization procedure is designed to ensure that the risks related to substances of very high concern are well managed and that these substances are gradually replaced by other suitable alternatives.

-The Mabanaft trading division and its subsidiaries have duly registered with ECHA any substances they import from non-EU countries.
+The Mabanaft trading unit and its subsidiaries have duly registered with ECHA any substances they import from non-EU countries.
 The safety data sheets required under the REACH Regulation are posted on their websites for the products they offer, such as e.g. diesel fuel, heating oil, gasoline and biodiesel.

 *Way in which the substance enters the body/a given area, e.g. airborne (inhalation), skin contact etc.

 Status: December 2015